aking13/no-whiteboard/README.md

 - [Kindred Group, Native Apps Team](https://careers.kindredplc.com) | Stockholm SE, London UK | On-site/Skype programming task, Interview
 - [Kinnek](https://www.kinnek.com/jointeam) | New York, NY | Phone screen, on-site pairing session, take-home project
 - [Kiwi.com](https://code.kiwi.com) | Brno, Czech Republic | Phone Interview, Take-home projects, On-site code review & interview
+- [Knock.com](https://www.knock.com/careers) | San Francisco, CA / New York, NY / Remote | Phone Interview, Take-home project, On-site technical conversation relating to the tech stack you would be hired to build with
 - [KNPLabs](https://knplabs.com) | Nantes, France | First step: screening call directly with the CEO, to discuss company vision, assess cultural fit and experience.
 Second step: call or IRL interview with a developer and a project facilitator , technical discussions with focus on soft skills.
 The goal of the interview is for the 2 KNPeers to be able to answer: “Do I want to work with this person ?”
 If both say yes, the person is hired.
 If even at least one says no, the person is not hired.
 - [Kong](https://www.konghq.com/careers) | San Francisco, CA | Phone interview.
 Pairing and technical interviews.
 Take home assigment.
 - [Kongregate](http://www.kongregate.com/jobs) | Portland, OR | Phone screening.
 Take home project.
 On-site pairing and conversational technical interviews.